 In order to do this, we may use publically-available information - such as records at Companies House, online biographies and articles in newspapers.
 We may also choose to obtain further details such as date of birth, change of address information and other details related to wealth, media consumption and geodemographic data from tools like ACORN.

-Marketing on Facebook - like many other organisations, Build Africa may participate in the Custom Audience program on Facebook.
+Marketing on Facebook - like many other organisations, Build Africa may participate in the Custom Audience programme on Facebook.
 This enables us to present relevant adverts to our supporters when they visit Facebook.
 An example of this might be that we could tell all of our previous marathon runners that we have a new challenge event that they can join by presenting an advert in their news feed.
-We may also use Lookalike Audiences which help to find groups of people who have display similar interests and behaviour to our supporters, so that we can reach the right types of people with our message.
+We may also use Lookalike Audiences which help to find groups of people who have displayed similar interests and behaviour to our supporters, so that we can reach the right types of people with our message.

 We never present these adverts to individuals, rather the groups of supporters we feel will find it most relevant.
 In order to do this we may provide your email address and/or mobile phone number to Facebook – but this will always be in an encrypted formatted, and if it does not match a Facebook account it is then deleted.
 We only do this so that Facebook can check who out of the group holds an active account, and it is never used for their, or anyone else’s marketing.
-If you’d like to learn more about the Custom Audience program you can find out more here.
+If you’d like to learn more about the Custom Audience programme you can find out more here.

 We may also disclose or use personal information if required to do so by law and may use external data for the purposes of fraud prevention, for example to comply with money laundering regulations or to otherwise protect the rights, property or safety of individuals.